bootstrap-vue/bootstrap-vue/docs/components/progress/README.md

 # Progress

-> Use our custom progress component for displaying simple or complex progress bars.
+> Use our custom progress component for displaying simple or complex progress bars, featuring support for horzontally stacked bars, animated backgrounds, and text labels.
-We don’t use the HTML5 `<progress>` element, ensuring you can animate them, and place text labels over them.

 ```html
 <template>